The Meaningful Position of Adjective

 Saying "patelnia metalowa" ("metal pan") would be correct, if you want to distinguish it from, say, "patelnia żeliwna" ("cast-iron pan") or "patelnia teflonowa" ("teflon coated pan").
 However, if you speak just about one pan, and you want only to describe it as made of metal and not coated with teflon of ceramic layer, you would rather say "metalowa patelnia"

-The last one is a sort of joke, but that's an answer I've actually seen on Duolingo: "wojenna marynarka" means "war jacket" - I do not know what this might be, but that's what it says.
+The last one is a sort of joke, but that's an answer I've actually seen on Duolingo: "wojenna marynarka" means "a war jacket" - I do not know what this might be, but that's what it says.
 The correct word order is "marynarka wojenna" ("the navy").

 Nouns described by more than 1 adjective